Lecture notes on the formation and early evolution of planetary systems: Planet Formation

 \section{Planet Formation}

 The formation of planets from sub-micron size dust particles requires growth through at least 12 orders of magnitude in spatial scale.
 It is useful to consider different size regimes in which the interaction between the solid component and the gas is qualitatively distinct: \begin{itemize} \item {\bf Dust} -- small particles ranging from sub-micron to cm in scale.
 These particles are well-coupled to the gas, but there can be slow drift either vertically or radially.
 Growth occurs through physical collisions leading to agglomeration. \item {\bf ``Rocks"} -- objects of meter scale.
 These particles have increasingly weak coupling to the gas, and so it can be useful to approximate their dynamics as being a combination of Keplerian orbits plus aerodynamic drag.
-Growth through this size regime is deduced to be rapid but the mechanism remains uncertain. \item {\bf Planetesimals} -- bodies of 10~km scale and above.
+Growth through this size regime is deduced to be rapid but the mechanism remains uncertain. \item {\bf Planetesimals} -- bodies of km scale and above.
 Planetesimals are massive enough that their dynamics is largely decoupled from that of the gas.
-A population of bodies of this size is often considered as the initial condition for subsequent stage of planet formation, since the evolution of such a population is a well-posed -- albeit difficult -- N-body problem involving primarily purely gravitational forces (though for smaller planetesimals, questions regarding the bodies material strength can also be pertinent). \item {\bf Earth mass} planets or progenitors of the giant planet cores.
+A population of bodies of this size is often considered as the initial condition for subsequent stage of planet formation, since the evolution of such a population is a well-posed N-body problem involving primarily purely gravitational forces (though for smaller planetesimals, questions regarding the bodies material strength can also be pertinent).
+In the classical scenario for planet formation we ignore dust and rocks once planetesimals have formed, but in fact aerodynamically assisted accretion of small bodies may play a substantial role in protoplanetary growth.
+This is ``pebble accretion". \item {\bf Earth mass} planets or progenitors of the giant planet cores.
 Once growing planets reach masses of the order of that of Earth, they again become coupled to the gas disk, though this time via gravitational rather than aerodynamic interactions.
 We will discuss this coupling later in the context of different regimes of planetary {\em migration}.
 For terrestrial planet formation it is possible that the formation of Earth mass bodies occurs {\em after} the gas disk has been dispersed (in which case this coupling is moot), but for growing giant planet cores it is inevitable that interaction will take place. \item {\bf Planetary cores} with masses of the order of $10 \ M_\oplus$.
 At around this mass, there is a transition from a quasi-hydrostatic core + envelope structure to a regime of rapid gas accretion. \end{itemize} Although it predates the discovery of extrasolar planetary systems, the review by \citet{lissauer93} remains an excellent, readable summary of much of the physics that we will address in this section.